What Is A Rhinoplasty?

-One of the most common plastic surgery procedures, rhinoplasty is performed to reshape, reduce or augment a person’s nose, remove a hump, narrow nostril width, change the angle between the nose and the mouth, or to correct injury, birth defects, or other problems that affect breathing.
+A Rhinoplasty is one of the most common plastic surgery procedures.
+It reshapes, reduces or augments a person’s nose, to remove a hump, narrow nostril width, or change the angle between the nose and the mouth.
+This corrects injury, birth defects, or other problems that affect breathing.
 Results depend on the patient’s nasal bone and cartilage structure, facial shape, skin thickness and age (teenagers should have had their growth spurt).
-Insurance may cover rhinoplasty if it is done for reconstructive or medical reasons, but likely not for cosmetic purposes.
+Insurance may cover rhinoplasty if for reconstructive or medical reasons, but not for cosmetic purposes.